 - Enquiries for access to CPR data and samples should be made via the Data Request Form

-- Within one week of submission, the Laboratory or IT Manager will contact the request originator to clarify the request and/or provide a data licence agreement for signature
+- Within one week of submission we will contact the request originator to clarify the request and/or provide a data licence agreement for signature

 - Data will be extracted and the dataset specified in the data licence agreement will be produced by the CPR Survey Data Product Team